basham/ccc-library-kiosk/README.md

 10. Enter Library World credentials and update other options as desired.
 11. Delete the source code folder and ZIP file.

+For more details, see [instructions on installing custom Chrome extensions](https://developer.chrome.com/extensions/getstarted).

 ## Chrome settings

 1. Show the browser toolbar in full screen mode. `View > Always Show Toolbar in Full Screen`